Players will be required to attend all scheduled meals set forth by the coaches.

-- Pre-game meals should be planned 3-4 hours prior to the beginning of each game.
-If not possible, nutritious snacks and plenty of fluid should be provided.
+Pre-game meals should be planned 3-4 hours prior to the beginning of each game.
+If not possible, nutritious snacks and plenty of fluids should be provided.

 SOCCER DIET – Pre/Post Game Meals